ray-project/ray/doc/source/tune/index.rst

 Hyperparameter tuning is known to be highly time-consuming, so it is often necessary to parallelize this process.
 Most other tuning frameworks require you to implement your own multi-process framework or build your own distributed system to speed up hyperparameter tuning.

 However, Tune allows you to transparently :ref:`parallelize across multiple GPUs and multiple nodes <tune-parallelism>`.
-Tune even has seamless :ref:`fault tolerance and cloud support <tune-distributed>`, allowing you to scale up your hyperparameter search by 100x while reducing costs by up to 10x by using cheap preemptible instances.
+Tune even has seamless :ref:`fault tolerance and cloud support <tune-distributed-ref>`, allowing you to scale up your hyperparameter search by 100x while reducing costs by up to 10x by using cheap preemptible instances.

 What if I'm already doing hyperparameter tuning?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~